abdullahahmeda/shortuct-remover/README.md

 Note: Make sure that the file is in your current directory.

-Now you can install windows again, no more shortcut virsues!
+Now you can install windows again, no more shortcut virsues! :smiley: